Japan's economy takes another hit as output, spending slump

 Still, it's unlikely to be sufficient on its own to underwrite a solid rebound in the economy, especially as the much anticipated virtuous circle of higher income, consumption and investment spurring stronger growth and prices seems as elusive as ever.

-To that extent, the BOJ's key tankan corporate survey, due on Wednesday, will be closely scrutinized by central bankers ahead of a rate-setting meeting next week, analysts say.
+To that extent, the BOJ's key tankan corporate survey, due on Wednesday, will be closely scrutinised by central bankers ahead of a rate-setting meeting next week, analysts say.

 The headline index for large manufacturers in the BOJ tankan is viewed as a leading gauge of economic growth, while capital spending plans offer clues on the strength of business activity.